Las Vegas Back Injury Lawyer

 What Damages Can I Recover for a Back Injury?

 If you or someone you love has sustained a back injury that was caused by the negligent or careless actions of another person, you may be entitled to compensation.
-At Harris & Harris Injury Lawyers, our skilled and experienced team will investigate what happened in your case and work to secure the following compensation:
+At Harris & Harris injury lawsuit in Las Vegas, our skilled and experienced team will investigate what happened in your case and work to secure the following compensation:

 • Current and future medical expenses: Any medical bills related to the back injury, such as hospital bills, rehabilitation costs, prescription medications, extended or live-in care, specialized medical equipment, etc.